longshotlabs/meteor-template-extension/README.md

 In this example, we defined "foo" and "bar" templates that get their HTML markup, events, and helpers from a base template, `abstract_foo`.
 We then override the `images` helper for "foo" and "bar" to provide template-specific images provided by different Meteor methods.

-## template.parent(numLevels)
+## template.parent(numLevels, includeBlockHelpers)

 On template instances you can now use `parent(numLevels)` method to access a parent template instance.
 `numLevels` is the number of levels beyond the current template instance to look.
 Defaults to 1.
+By default block helper template instances are skipped, but if `includeBlockHelpers` is set to true, they are not.

 ## template.get(fieldName)

 To not have to hard-code the number of levels when accessing parent template instances you can use `get(fieldName)` method which returns the value of the first field named `fieldName` in the current or ancestor template instances, traversed in the hierarchical order.
+It traverses block helper template instances as well.
 This pattern makes it easier to refactor templates without having to worry about changes to number of levels.

 ## Template.parentData(fun)